Liverpool is a City in the county of Merseyside.

 There are great places to visit near Liverpool including some great towns, lakes, woodlands, parks, old mines, hills, historic buildings, historic monuments, cities, rivers and streams, gardens, shopping centres, airports, beaches, nature reserves, villages, islands, country parks and canals.

-There are a several good towns in the Liverpool area like St Helens, Billinge, Speke, Southport, Formby, Wallasey, and Birkenhead.
+There are a number of towns near Liverpool including St Helens, Billinge, Speke, Southport, Formby, Wallasey, and Birkenhead.

 Liverpool is near some unmissable old mines like Rainford Old Delf - Crank Caverns,